 Why are they happy, when the menu does not change much?
 Because they have learned from stern reality that all food comes from the mercy of God.

-It does, of course, but your children really know it.
-You have told them that if God calls them to the mission field, they will be accustomed to eating what is put before them.
+Of course it does!
+But your children really know it.
+You have told them that if God calls them to the mission field, they will be accustomed to eating whatever is put before them.

 Soon lessons are progressing, in between the needs of customers.